tortillaj/Corodova-Network-Events/README.md

 ```

 There are also some network events.
 When the connectivity status changes from offline to online, `cordova.network.online` fires.
 Alternatively, when the device or browser goess offline, `cordova.network.offline` is fired.
 These two events allow you to listen to events if you prefer to work that way.

+Finally, as a third alternative, the $rootScope gets set with an isOnline boolean, indicating if the device or browser is connected to a network.